Why teach Japanese online via LanguaTalk?

 How long are the lessons?

-55 minutes.
-This allows you to take a 5 minute break if you have back-to-back lessons.
+Most students take 55-minute lessons.
+This duration is appreciated by tutors as it allows them to take a 5 minute break when they have back-to-back lessons.
+You’ll also have the option of offering 30-minute lessons.
 Trial sessions last 30 minutes.

 What is the rescheduling & cancellation policy?